Jurj-Bogdan/dot-twigrenderer/docs/book/v3/examples/example-flash-messenger-ext.md

-# Using the flash messenger extension - not fully implemented
+# Using the flash messenger extension

 Dot-twigrenderer extends Twig with functions that use functionality from [dotkernel/dot-flashMessenger](https://github.com/dotkernel/dot-flashMessenger) to list messages or partial messages.